cgwire/kitsu/docs/getting-started-advanced/README.md

-# Getting started as a Production Manager - Advanced Users
+# Getting Started as a Studio Manager - Advanced Users

 ## Create Task for Episode